robcarver17/pysystemtrade/docs/production.md

 - you can't get the relevant data from your broker
 - the relevant data is cheaper elsewhere

-You should now read [getting and storing futures and spot FX data](/docs/futures.md).
+You should now read [getting and storing futures and spot FX data](/docs/futures.md) for some hints on writing API layers for other data sources.

 ## Data storage